hishambokhari/MyRecipes-App/README.md

   - Look at sample layouts for homepage, and come up with a homepage design.
   - Create a mockup!

+# Test Driven Development

+## Recipe -
+  - name should be present
+  - description should be present
+  - chef_id should be present
+  - maximum length for name and description, maybe a minimum for description

+## Chef -

 # Database and 1:m associations

   - Relational Databases